klandestino/bp-relate-groups-to-blogs/readme.txt

 Tested up to: WordPress 3.4.2 / BuddyPress 1.6.1
 Stable tag: 1.0

-Makes it possible to relate groups to blogs.
+Makes it possible to relate groups to blogs and define the relationships to whatever you want.

 == Description ==